-- (1) Conflict resolution and mediation theory. - (2) Mediation process and techniques, including the process and techniques of mediating family and divorce matters in district court. - (3) Communication and information gathering. - (4) Standards of conduct for mediators, including, but not limited to, the Standards of Professional Conduct for Mediators. - (5) Statutes, rules, and practices governing mediated settlement conferences for family financial matters in district court. - (6) Demonstrations of mediated settlement conferences, both with and without attorney involvement. - (7) Simulations of mediated settlement conferences, involving student participation as the mediator, attorneys, and disputants, which shall be supervised, observed, and evaluated by program faculty. - (8) An overview of North Carolina law as it applies to child custody and visitation, equitable distribution, alimony, child support, and postseparation support. - (9) An overview of family dynamics, the effect of divorce on children and adults, and child development. - (10) Protocols for screening cases for issues involving domestic violence and substance abuse. - (11) Satisfactory completion of an exam by all students testing their familiarity with the statutes, rules, and practices governing settlement procedures for family financial matters in district court.
+- (1) Conflict resolution and mediation theory. - (2) Mediation process and techniques, including the process and techniques of mediating family and divorce matters in district court. - (3) Communication and information gathering. - (4) Standards of conduct for mediators, including, but not limited to, the Standards of Professional Conduct for Mediators.

+- (5) Statutes, rules, and practices governing mediated settlement conferences for family financial matters in district court. - (6) Demonstrations of mediated settlement conferences, both with and without attorney involvement. - (7) Simulations of mediated settlement conferences, involving student participation as the mediator, attorneys, and disputants, which shall be supervised, observed, and evaluated by program faculty. - (8) An overview of family dynamics, the effect of divorce on children and adults, and child development. - (9) Protocols for screening cases for issues involving domestic violence and substance abuse. - (10) Satisfactory completion of an exam by all students testing their familiarity with the statutes, rules, and practices governing settlement procedures for family financial matters in district court. - (11) Technology and how to effectively utilize technology during a mediation.